GO-Eratosthenes/dhdt/paper/paper.md

 More glacier specific software can be found in Open Global Glacier Model ([OGGM](https://www.oggm.org)) [@maussion2019open].
-While this initiative started out as a modular glacier flowline model, it now entails a large ecosystem with highly automated access to atmospheric and geospatial datasets.
+While this initiative started out as a modular glacier flow-line model, it now entails a large ecosystem with highly automated access to atmospheric and geospatial datasets.
 This modelling infrastructure has an approach based upon individual glaciers, which is also adopted in `dhdt`.
 Hence integration with this framework is